Joshua-Lister/uav/README.md

 ## Dependencies
-This code has been compiled with C++20.
+This code has been compiled with C++20 in Microsoft Visual Studio 2019.
 The following python libaries are required for the generation of plots and the animation :
 - `numpy`
 - `matplotlib`